Don Winslow: Writing

 Winslow followed Frankie Machine with the first of his two Boone Daniels books, Dawn Patrol.
 Winslow was yet again a finalist for the Barry and Dilys Awards.

 In 2010, Winslow published Savages, which was voted a top-10 book of the year by The New York Times, Los Angeles Times, Entertainment Weekly, The Chicago Sun Times, and author Stephen King, and was a Barry, Dilys, and Steel Dagger Award finalist.
 The rights were quickly scooped up by award-winning filmmaker Oliver Stone.
 Winslow and Shane Salerno adapted the screenplay, and the film went on to star Aaron Taylor-Johnson, Taylor Kitsch, Blake Lively, Benicio del Toro, Salma Hayek, and John Travolta.

-After Savages, Winslow returned to the world of ultra-California cool cop-turned-PI Boone Daniels in The Gentlemen’s Hour.
+After Savages, Winslow returned to the world of ultra-California cool cop-turned-PI Boone Daniels in The Gentlemen's Hour.
 The book was a 2010 finalist for the Gold Dagger Award.

-In 2011, Winslow wrote another standalone, Satori, a prequel to Trevanian’s 1979 novel Shibumi.
+In 2011, Winslow wrote another standalone, Satori, a prequel to Trevanian's 1979 novel Shibumi.
 Winslow again earned rave reviews from critics and colleagues alike.
-Satori was purchased by Warner Brothers and Leonardo DiCaprio’s Appian Way for DiCaprio to produce and star.
+Satori was purchased by Warner Brothers and Leonardo DiCaprio's Appian Way for DiCaprio to produce and star.

 The following year, Winslow returned to the world of Savages, writing the prequel The Kings of Cool.
 Yet again, his book was a Gold Dagger finalist for Best Crime Novel of the Year.

-2012 also saw Winslow given the prestigious Raymond Chandler Award, Italy's top lifetime achievement honor for masters of the thriller and noir literary genre.
+2012 also saw Winslow given the Raymond Chandler Award, Italy's top lifetime achievement honor for masters of the thriller and noir literary genre.
 Past recipients have included Stephen King, John Le Carré, John Grisham, and Elmore Leonard.

 In 2015, Winslow published the second book in his Cartel Trilogy, The Cartel.
-The book was an international success, earning starred reviews from Publishers Weekly, Booklist, and Library Journal, landing on Best Books of the Year lists for over sixty publications, including The New York Times, The Washington Post, The Seattle Times, Publishers Weekly, The Guardian, The Sunday Times, The Daily Mail, and many others.
+The book was an international success, earning starred reviews from Publishers Weekly, Booklist, and Library Journal, landing on Best Books of the Year lists for over sixty publications, including The New York Times, The Washington Post, The Seattle Times, Publishers Weekly, The Guardian, The Sunday Times, Daily Mail, and many others.
 Fellow novelists Stephen King, Michael Connelly, James Ellroy, and Harlan Coben also raved about The Cartel, naming it one of Winslow's best.
-The book went on to win the Ian Fleming Steel Dagger Award, the RBA International Prize for Crime Writing, and Los Angeles Times Book Prize.
+The book went on to win the Ian Fleming Steel Dagger Award, the RBA Prize for Crime Writing, and Los Angeles Times Book Prize.